CleverTouch/go-eloqua/readme.md

 # go-eloqua

-go-eloqua is a Go library for accessing the Eloqua REST API's.
+go-eloqua is a golang based library for accessing the Eloqua REST API's.

-**The library is currently in rapid development so production use is definately not currently advised**
+**The library is currently in rapid development so production use is not advised until the library has matured**

-Feel free to create a pull request to contribute to the project.
+Feel free to create a pull request to contribute to the project or open an issue to request a feature or report a bug.

 ## Rest API Implementation Status

 - [ ] Accounts
 - [ ] Activities
-- [ ] Contacts
+- [x] Contacts
 - [ ] Contact fields
 - [ ] Contact lists
 - [ ] Contact segments